AyoopE/MasterThesis/README.md

 Where the regression model built on the dataset in the first file (Regression_Problem_data_part1.csv) The dataset in the second file (Regression_Problem_data_part2.csv) contains samples  to be predicted by the created model.

+Five Python libraries needed for Python scripts in this repository:
+NumPy
+Matplotlib
+Scikit-learn
+Pandas
+SciPy

 To run pyhton script for the first classification problem, the following files are needed to be in the same working directory: